-Below, even though we were in open shade of a building, one side of his face is brighter than the other.
-That's because the light was coming from camera left (see point 1).
+Below, even though we were in the open shade of a building, one side of his face is brighter than the other.
+That’s because the direction of light was from camera left (see point 1).

 5. Create some light

 The confetti throw shot at a wedding is a perfect example of when to use on camera flash to fill in shadows.
-You can’t exactly arrange the bride and groom facing a convenient white wall and you certainly can’t stand there with a reflector in front of them.
+You can’t exactly arrange the bride and groom facing a convenient white wall and you certainly can’t stand there with a reflector like this one in front of them.

 6. Shoot into the sun

 Bonus tip – make sure you use a lens hood, but also try to shade the front of your lens so that you don’t end up with unwanted lens flare or a cloudy image from the sun hitting your lens.
 Even better if you can position yourself in a patch of shade or have a helper block the sun from hitting your lens.

 When you shoot into the sun, colors will be faded and the sky in particular will be blown out.
 If you’re okay with a blown out sky, great.
-If not, find ways not to include the sky in your image – look for trees or buildings, or shoot on the slope of a hill to block out the sky.
+If not, find ways to exclude the sky from your image – look for trees or buildings, or shoot on the slope of a hill to block out the sky.

-As mentioned above – use a reflector to bounce light back into your subject when photographing in bright sunlight.
+Also, use a reflector to bounce light back into your subject when photographing in bright sunlight.

 Lastly, embrace the bright sunlight.
 Some subjects look great in harsh sunlight.
 It’s just a matter of being aware of where the sun is and what shadows are being created by the angle of the sun, then adjusting your subject’s position accordingly.

-If you know how to use portraiture lighting patterns, then just pretend the sun is a giant studio light and go for it.
+If you know how to use portrait lighting patterns, just pretend the sun is a giant studio light and go for it.